nexussays/ble.net/Readme.md

 > ```
 > Note also that this is a ["dangerous" permission](https://developer.android.com/guide/topics/permissions/requesting.html#normal-dangerous) in API 23+, so if you are targeting Android 6.0 or higher you will need to request this permission from the user at runtime.

 #### iOS

+If you are only using BLE in the foreground, when your app is active, you don't need to do any further setup for iOS.

-If you want to use BLE in the background, add the [`bluetooth-central`](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW6) background mode, as well as the [NSBluetoothPeripheralUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW20) string which is displayed to the user indicating you want to use Bluetooth in the background.
+If you need to use BLE in the background:
+1. Add [bluetooth-central](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW6) to background modes
+2. Add a string value for key [NSBluetoothPeripheralUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW20). iOS will display this value in a permission dialog box that the user must approve.

 ```xml
 <!-- Info.plist -->